PowerLevel9000/portfolio-project/README.md

     --on AS Pathak
     --on let's connect
     --on social icons
+    --on see project to have a look of my projects

   -- click on in desktop mode or click in mobile mode
     --on let's connect : to mail me
     --on social icons : to redirect on my respective social sites some, proffesional and some unproffesional
 ```

+#things not working
+> my resume button : it is just because i used to change my resume regularly
+> dropdowns of About myself section
+> this is not responsive project in big screen as this is mobile version

 <!--